it-at-m/ehrenamt-justiz/ehrenamt-justiz-aenderungsservice/README.md

 ../ehrenamt-justiz-aenderungsservice/src/main/resources/truststore.jks
 ../ehrenamt-justiz-aenderungsservice/src/main/resources/kafka-auth-keystore.jks
 ```
-It is also necessary to set the spring.kafka.ssl.key-store-password and spring.kafka.ssl.trust-store-password in application-docker.yml
+It is also necessary to set the spring.kafka.ssl.key-store-password and spring.kafka.ssl.trust-store-password in application-docker.yml.
+The other settings are already defined for docker-desktop so that they can be used with the LHM Munich change service.

 ### Call the backend by the change service